Chapter 2. Introduction to Service Registry rules

 Invalid syntax for a given artifact type (for example,

-- Valid syntax, but semantics violate a specification
+- Valid syntax, but semantics violate company standards

-- Incompatibility, when new content includes breaking changes relative to the current artifact version
+- New content includes breaking changes to the current artifact version

 Rules are applied only when content is added to the registry.
 This includes the following REST operations: